dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/user-interface-flow.md

 Question: What aspect of a solution does a User Interface Flow model primarily focus on?
 A: The financial aspects of the solution.
-B: It focuses on the user interface of the system, particularly the navigation and interactions between different screens.
+B: Focuses on the UI, especially screen navigation and interactions.
 C: User Interface Flows focus exclusively on the backend processing of the system.
 D: They are primarily concerned with the physical hardware of the system.
 Answer: B